 The Senior Project is a requirement for graduation at Campbell High School for all seniors, as well as any students considering early graduation.
 The Senior Project is designed by each student and approved by the senior project clearinghouse, and must reflect at least forty hours of work.
 These projects develop individual skills and knowledge in an area that the student chooses.
 Opportunities to gain credit for the project will be based on documented hours: 67.5 plus hours can earn one-half credit and 135 plus hours can earn one credit.
-The Senior Project packet is available online at the Campbell High School website (www.campbellhs.org).
-Additional information may be obtained through the clearinghouse personnel or the students' advisors.
+Additional information may be obtained through the clearinghouse personnel and the yearly Senior Class Google Classroom.
 Attendance at Senior Project Exhibition Night is mandatory for all graduates, including early graduates.